Kunstmaan/kStrano/README.md

 # Changelog

+* 10/07/2013 (version 1.1.3)
+ * bower support disabled by default, added to your deploy.rb on 'kumafy .'

 * 10/07/2013 (version 1.1.0)
  * updated to work with [Capifony][capifony] 2.2.10
  * multiple recipes available for now play, symfony2